-- 2.1 The projected budget variations and comments within this report and appendices 1 to 5. - 2.2 The performance against measures and actions as set out in the report and appendix 6.
+- 2.1 The projected budget variations, virements and comments within this report and appendices 1 to 5. - 2.2 The performance against measures and actions as set out in the report and appendix 6. - 2.3 The recommendation from the Overview and Scrutiny Committee from its meeting on 7th March.